15 Adventurous Things to Do in Chiapas, Mexico

 10. Explore the Jungly Ruins at Yaxchilán

 For a truly immersive experience in the Lacandon jungle, head to the ancient Mayan ruins site of Yaxchilán.
-Yaxchilán, meaning green stones in Maya, sits lost right on the banks of the Usumacinta River which divides Mexico from Guatemala.
+Yaxchilán, meaning green stones in Maya, sits right on the banks of the Usumacinta River, which divides Mexico from Guatemala.

 Together with other nearby sites such as Palenque, Piedras Negras, and Bonampak, it formed part of the Usumacinta province, and thus the architectural style you see here is typical of the region.

-Yaxchilán is one of the least-visited ruins sites in Mexico, seeing as it’s harder to reach.
-You literally have to take a boat on the river to get there since the jungle is so thick there are no car routes.
+Yaxchilán is one of the least-visited ruin sites in Mexico, seeing as it’s harder to reach.
+You literally have to take a boat on the river to get there, since the jungle is so thick that there are no car routes.

-In Chiapas, it is current to hear people speak about Yaxchilán, especially on multi-day trips combined with Palenque.
+In Chiapas, it is common to hear other visitors talking about Yaxchilán, especially on multi-day trips combined with Palenque.
 Likewise, you will find many tours that visit both Yaxchilán and Bonampak from San Cristobal, which leads me to the next thing to do in Chiapas!

 11. Marvel at the Ancient Painted Murals at Bonampak

-What sets Bonampak apart however from other Mayan ruins are its colorful painted murals which can be seen inside the mesmerizing Temple of the Murals.
+What sets Bonampak apart, however, from other Mayan ruins is its colorful painted murals, which can be seen inside the mesmerizing Temple of the Murals.
 These murals depict violent battles between the Mayas, debunking any prior theories that the Mayas were peaceful people.

 If you have a craving for adventure, I can’t think of a better thing to do than to make the journey to the far-reaching corners of Chiapas to explore both Yaxchilán and Bonampak (before they get too popular and developed).